At ImprovBoston, Classroom Bullying Is No Laughing Matter

 “That first year,” Criess says, “we worked with every class in the elementary school over the course of three days.
 Then we did shows for the school and for anyone on the island.

 “It went so well in that first year that they actually wrote us into their budget and curriculum to come every year since.
-We’ve now been there 9 years.”
+We’ve now been there nine years.”

 On Nantucket, or anywhere else where ImprovBoston’s anti-bullying group goes, improvisational comedy games identify bullying behaviors and help kids change their ways.

-“It is how we create comedy, and we know that if you take those same ideas, and apply them everyday - you truly support each other, this thing we call ‘bullying’ won’t have a shot in your school”

-“On Nantucket, we see the same kids year after year, and the school tells us that there has been amazing changes in terms of the way they relate to each other.”
+“On Nantucket, we see the same kids year after year, and the school tells us that there have been amazing changes in terms of the way they relate to each other.”

 “Typically, when we call schools out of the blue to offer our services,” Criess says, “they say, ‘Who is this?
 Where are you calling from?’